ArcherYuePan/ArcherYuePan.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Numerical Cognition
-  - Individual Differences
+  - Individual characteristics in consumer decision-making
-  - Consumer Wellbeing
+  - Technology (AI) adoption; numerical cognition in the digital era
-  - Language and Linguistic Contextual Effects
+  - Consumer well-being and societal sustainability

 # Education to show in About widget
 education: